 There’s a lot of advice out there about personalization in marketing.

 Some marketers recommend using a blue button instead of a red one, and other marketers recommend using red instead of blue.

-The reason that so many people are recommending different things is that most of these personalization efforts only experience marginal results.
+The reason there are so many conflicting strategies is most personalization efforts only result in marginal gains.

 And it won’t be because your marketing campaigns feel personal, but because they are personal.